Tenancy Consents policy

 5.3.1 We recognise that both tenancies and leases are contracts which require the consent of all parties to amend.
 When considering a change to or from a joint tenancy, the consent of both parties is required.
 In exceptional circumstances we may consider that consent to be implied.

-5.3.2 Wherever possible we will effect tenancy changes by assignment: where this is not possible a new tenancy will be granted, subject to local lettings or CBL requirements
+5.3.2 Wherever possible we will effect tenancy changes by assignment: where this is not possible a new tenancy will be granted, subject to local lettings or Curo Choice - based lettings (CBL) requirements

 5.3.3 With the agreement of both parties, or in accordance with a Court order, we will change joint tenancies into a sole tenancy.
 If arrears are outstanding then we may make approval of the assignment subject to an arrangement to clear the debt.